awsdocs/aws-codeartifact-user-guide/doc_source/getting-started-console.md

 1. Expand **Additional configuration**\.

-1. You must use a *customer master key* \(CMK\) to encrypt all assets in your domain\.
-You can use an AWS managed CMK or a CMK that you manage:
+1. You must use an AWS KMS key \(KMS key\) to encrypt all assets in your domain\.
+You can use an AWS managed key or a KMS key that you manage:
-   +  Choose **AWS managed key** if you want to use the default AWS managed CMK\.
+   +  Choose **AWS managed key** if you want to use the default AWS managed key\.
-   +  Choose **Customer managed key** if you want to use a CMK that you manage\.
-If you use a CMK that you manage, in **Customer master key**, choose the CMK\.
+   +  Choose **Customer managed key** if you want to use a KMS key that you manage\.
+To use a KMS key that you manage, in **Customer managed key ARN**, search for and choose the KMS key\.

-    For more information, see [AWS managed CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) and [Customer managed CMKs](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) in the *AWS Key Management Service Developer Guide*\.
+    For more information, see [AWS managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk) and [Customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) in the *AWS Key Management Service Developer Guide*\.

 1. Choose **Next**\.